Art der Publikation: Herausgeberschaft

 Special issue on crowdsourcing

-- Computer Networks: The International Journal of Computer; Telecommunications Networking
+- Computer, Computer Networks: The International Journal Of; Networking, Telecommunications

 - Digital Object Identifier (DOI):